Ellipsitomic Associators: Introduction

-\section{Introduction}
+\chapter{Introduction}

 The torsor of associators was introduced by Drinfeld \cite{DrGal} in the early nineties, in the context of quantum groups and prounipotent Grothendieck--Teichmuller theory.
 Since then, it has proven to have deep connections with several areas of mathematics (and physics): number theory \cite{LeMu}, deformation quantization \cite{EK,Konts-op,Tam1}, Chern--Simons theory and low-dimensional topology \cite{Konts-knots}, algebraic topology and the little disks operad \cite{Tam2}, Lie theory and the Kashiwara--Vergne conjecture \cite{AET,AT} etc...
 In this paper we are mostly interested in the operadic and also number theoretic aspects.
 For instance, \begin{itemize} \item[(a)] The torsor of associators can be seen as the torsor of isomorphisms between two operads in (prounipotent) groupoids related to the little disks operad, denoted $\PaB$ and $\PaCD$ (for \textit{parenthesized braids} and \textit{parenthesized chord diagrams}).
 These can be understood as the Betti and de Rham fundamental groupoids of an operad of suitably compactified configuration spaces of points in the plane.
-See Section \ref{Section2} for more details, and accurate references. \item[(b)] It is expected that associators can be seen as generating series for (variations on motivic) multiple zeta values (MZVs), as was observed for the KZ associator \cite{LeMu} and the Deligne associator \cite{Brown-on-Deligne}. \end{itemize}
+See chapter \ref{Section2} for more details, and accurate references. \item[(b)] It is expected that associators can be seen as generating series for (variations on motivic) multiple zeta values (MZVs), as was observed for the KZ associator \cite{LeMu} and the Deligne associator \cite{Brown-on-Deligne}. \end{itemize}

-The first example of an associator was produced by Drinfeld as a renormalized holonomy of a universal version of the so-called Knizhnik--Zamolodchikov (KZ) connection \cite{DrGal}, which is defined on a trivial principal bundle over the configuration space of points in the plane.
-The defining equations of an associator, that are reminiscent of the braid group relations, for that braid groups appear as fundamental groups of configuration spaces, can be deduced from intuitive geometric reasonings about paths on configuration spaces, and they lead to representations of braid groups.
+The first example of an associator was produced by Drinfeld as the renormalized holonomy of a universal version of the so-called Knizhnik--Zamolodchikov (KZ) connection \cite{DrGal}, which is defined on a trivial principal bundle over the configuration space of points in the plane.
+The defining equations of an associator can be deduced from intuitive geometric reasonings about paths on configuration spaces, and they lead to representations of braid groups.